 Our system of government is one that is based on checks and balances.
-Even within the judiciary, the system for appealing ensures that the defendant’s rights are never violated.
+Even within the judiciary, the system for appeals ensures that the defendant’s rights are never violated.
 If you have been convicted of a crime that you did not commit, you are not alone.
-By hiring an Arizona criminal appeals lawyer, you are allowed by the higher courts to review you, which can potentially overturn your conviction or allow for a new trial.
+By hiring an Arizona criminal appeal lawyer, you are allowed by the higher courts to review your case, which can potentially overturn your conviction or allow for a new trial.

-An Arizona criminal defense lawyer can be an important ally as you fight to protect your rights in court and get your side of the story across.
-Many criminal defense attorneys also represent defendants who are facing criminal charges.
+An Arizona criminal appeal lawyer can be an important ally as you fight to protect your rights in court and get your side of the story across.
+An AZ appellate attorney can also represent defendants who are facing criminal charges.

 Every defendant has the right to appeal, but not every case can present a strong argument to the Arizona Court of Appeals or the Supreme Court.
 The primary reason for appealing any criminal conviction is to allow a higher court to review the facts and procedures that led to the lower court’s ruling.